 Do you schedule your gym classes?
 Your children’s school events?
 Your meetings at work?
 Your social life?
 So why don’t you schedule your writing time if it is that important to you?

-I use an old-school Filofax diary and schedule my writing time in blocks.
+I use Google calendar and schedule my writing time in blocks.
 When I worked a full-time day job, I would get up at 5 am and write before work, because I knew I’d be brain-dead when I got home.
-Now I tend to go to a cafe or a co-working space and pound away at the keyboard while plugged into Rain and Thunderstorms on repeat.
+Now I tend to go to a cafe or a co-working space and pound away at the keyboard while plugged into Rain and Thunderstorms on my noise-cancelling headphones.
 Anything to quiet that critical voice!

 Use focused, timed writing